Words and terms used in the world of From The Waters.

 The aetri located in Laudbyz in Doluround.

-The soul replica given to velures to trigger syspa for velurea.
+The soul replica that is given to velures in order to trigger syspa for velurea and allow them to locate their human aevouré.

 The aetri located in Gyvifrax in Pedlwers.